Biblical criticism: Historical Jesus: the New quest into the twenty-first century

 There is no general agreement among scholars on how to periodize the various quests for the historical Jesus.
 Most scholars agree the first quest began with Reimarus and ended with Schweitzer, that there was a "no-quest" period in the first half of the twentieth century, and that there was a second quest, known as the "New" quest that began in 1953 and lasted until 1988 when a third began.
 However, Stanley E. Porter (b.
-1956) calls this periodization "untenable and belied by all of the pertinent facts", arguing that people were searching for the historical Jesus before Reimarus, and that there never has been a period when scholars weren't doing so.
+1956) calls this periodization "untenable and belied by all of the pertinent facts", arguing that people were searching for the historical Jesus before Reimarus, and that there never has been a period when scholars were not doing so.

 In 1953, Ernst Käsemann (1906–1998), gave a famous lecture before the Old Marburgers, his former colleagues at the University of Marburg, where he had studied under Bultmann.
 In this stronghold of support for Bultmann, Käsemann claimed "Bultmann's skepticism about what could be known about the historical Jesus had been too extreme".
 Bultmann had claimed that, since the gospel writers wrote theology, their writings could not be considered history, but Käsemann reasoned that one does not necessarily preclude the other.
 James M. Robinson named this the New quest in his 1959 essay "The New Quest for the Historical Jesus".
 This quest focused largely on the teachings of Jesus as interpreted by existentialist philosophy.
 Interest waned again by the 1970s.

 N. T. Wright asserts that the third quest began with the Jesus Seminar in 1988.
 By then, it became necessary to acknowledge that "the upshot of the first two quests ... was to reveal the frustrating limitations of the historical study of any ancient person".
 According to Ben Witherington, probability is all that is possible in this pursuit.
 Paul Montgomery in The New York Times writes that "Through the ages scholars and laymen have taken various positions on the life of Jesus, ranging from total acceptance of the Bible to assertions that Jesus of Nazareth is a creature of myth and never lived."

 Sanders explains that, because of the desire to know everything about Jesus, including his thoughts and motivations, and because there are such varied conclusions about him, it seems to many scholars that it is impossible to be certain about anything.
 Yet according to Sanders, "we know quite a lot" about Jesus.
 While scholars rarely agree about what is known or unknown about the historical Jesus, according to Witherington, scholars do agree that "the historic questions should not be dodged".